openstack/nova/doc/source/cli/nova-manage.rst

     found for the cell (cell not empty) without ``--force`` option, and 3 if there are instances mapped to the cell (cell not empty).

+``nova-manage cell_v2 list_hosts [--cell_uuid <cell_uuid>]``

+    Lists the hosts in one or all v2 cells.
+By default hosts in all v2 cells are listed.
+Use the --cell_uuid option to list hosts in a specific cell.
+    If the cell is not found by uuid, this command will return an exit code of 1.
+Otherwise, the exit code will be 0.

 ``nova-manage cell_v2 update_cell --cell_uuid <cell_uuid> [--name <cell_name>] [--transport-url <transport_url>] [--database_connection <database_connection>]``

     Updates the properties of a cell by the given uuid.
 If a